Intrauterine Contraceptive Device (IUD) – The Coil

 - It protects against pregnancy as soon as it is fitted and can stay in for 5 years or more.

 - You can use it as an emergency contraception if the IUD is fitted within 5 days of unprotected sex

 - They can be removed at any time without affecting fertility afterwards

 - You might have heavier, more painful periods.

 - May cause irregular bleeding for the first few months

 - Very rarely it can slip out of the womb

 - There is some risk of getting a pelvic infection if there is more than one sexual partner

-- May not be your first choice of contraception as it is only suitable for women who have given birth
+- Only suitable for women who have given birth

 - If you become pregnant while using an IUD there is a small chance of ectopic pregnancy